anju1jacob/TASK_MANAGEMENT_ANGULAR/README.md

 ## Features

-• Display a list of tasks on the Home page.
+• Display a list of tasks on the Home page. <br>
-• Each task item should show the title and status.
+• Each task item should show the title and status.<br>
 • Provide buttons to navigate to the Create Task and Edit Task pages.

 ## Development server